mihaid11/emberguard/INSTALLATION.md

    make
    ```

-6. Run the project
+6. Run the project:
-   On Linux:
+   On Linux
    ```bash
    ./Emberguard
    ```